drud/quicksprint/DRUPAL_MAINTAINER_README.md

 ## Creating a Sprint Package

 Quicksprint packages are built nightly and on tagged releases.
-We recommend downloading a tagged release from the GitHub [Releases page](https://github.com/drud/quicksprint/releases).
-You may create a custom build using this source repository.
+Please download a tagged release from the GitHub [Releases page](https://github.com/drud/quicksprint/releases) rather than bothering to build it yourself.
+But of course, you could create a custom build using this source repository.

 * To create a package you will need to
     * Confirm Docker is running.